Rooted in community. Committed to change.

 Tanushree Dutta Isaacman

-Tanushree Dutta Isaacman has been AIM’s Associate Organizer since 2017.
+Tanushree Dutta Isaacman has been an organizer with AIM since 2017.
 She was born in Bangladesh and immigrated to England and then the U.S, living in Louisiana, Brooklyn and New Jersey.
 She graduated from Cornell University, after which she went to Nicaragua with the Peace Corps.
 After returning to the U.S. she received her master’s degree from the New School, and worked for USAID as a Senior Program Analyst in Latin America, including top level work on the unaccompanied child migration crisis.
 At AIM she has won real victories for the survivors of the Flower Branch gas explosion and fire, for students and families in high poverty elementary schools, and individuals facing deportation.
 She is fluent in Spanish and Bengali, and lives in Montgomery County with her husband and two young children.